pkruger/PEKTEST/.github/ISSUE_TEMPLATE/new_feature.md

 **Requirements**

 *Summary*
+Add a short description of the feature.

 *Specification*
+Add a link to the feature specification.
 [Feature Specification](url)

 **Subtask Breakdown**
+Break the feature down into subtasks and list them here.

 **Completion Checklist**
+Before the issue is closed, verify that the following have been checked - some items may not be applicable.

 [ ] - Have all the subtasks been completed, reviewed and merged?